hpssjellis/portenta-pro-community-solutions/README.md

 ## Come chat for 10 minutes, not suppossed to be a long meeting.
 Zoom link posted here a few minutes before it starts.

-## Active Zoom Link will go here:  Wed Mar 31 2021 zoom link  https://ca01web.zoom.us/j/61566718742?pwd=Z2hQNVlOaVR4MFJjVnovaENRQXpCZz09
+## Active Zoom Link will go here:  Done for April 7th 2021